 Dark bold cherry is one of the perfect winter hair hues.
 It has some rich brown and wild reddish tones to it so you can really make an impression.
 Such color looks amazing with any wardrobe and can stay intact longer than the wild shades.

 You can experiment with red hair hues by creating a stunning winter ombre.
-Lighter red on top and fine wine cherry on the bottom makes an amazing reverse ombre that you will undoubtedly love during the winter.
+Blue on top and hot red on the bottom makes an amazing ombre that you will undoubtedly love during the winter.

 30. Lovely bronde